PasiAhopelto/gacd-course-project/CodeBook.md

 ## Overview

-The data is a tidy set composed from human activity measurements (or variables) performed with accelerometer and gyroscope of a smart phone mounted on persons (test subjects).
+The data is a tidy set composed from human activity measurements (or variables) done with accelerometer and gyroscope of a smart phone mounted on persons (test subjects).
 For details please see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 The tidy data set
 * contains mean and standard deviation variables of the original data set